parrt/msds692/hw/tfidf.md

   ...
 ```

 Calling `nonzero` on that matrix gives you the word indexes as the 2nd element of tuples like: (0,*word-index-we-want*).
 So just walk those indexes and collect tuples with the feature names (the words) and the TFIDF.
 Then sort them in reverse order according to the second element of the tuple, the TFIDF score.
-Print these out using three decimals precision for the TFIDF.

 For file `33312newsML.xml`, I get the following final output:

 ```
+$ python summarize.py ~/data/reuters-vol1-disk1-subset.zip 33312newsML.xml
 awb 0.698
 wheat 0.328
 tonn 0.251